10 Things Flight Attendants Aren’t Allowed to Do Anymore

 Reassure anxious passengers with a warm smile

-The most noticeable change in flying will be on the faces of flight attendants and, hopefully, of every passenger that surrounds us on board the plane.
-Thanks to coronavirus, flight attendants will be masked for the protection of every passenger (and soon, passengers on most airlines will be required to wear a protective mask, too).
+One of the most noticeable changes in life on the ground and in the air over the past 15 months can be seen on everyone’s faces…because we can’t see most of everyone’s faces!
+Flight attendants and, hopefully, every passenger that surrounds us on planes are not only wearing their masks but wearing them correctly over the mouth and nose.
+Thanks to coronavirus, flight attendants will be masked for the protection of every passenger.
 This means that flashing their pearly whites to put anxious fliers at ease during a patch of turbulence will be impossible.
-These tips to help you get over your fear of flying can help.
+Learn these things your pilot won’t tell you, but wishes all passengers knew.

 Help with an exhausted baby

-Everyone loves, and shares on social media, those touching pictures and videos of flight attendants helping out a worn-out mom or dad by holding, rocking, playing games with, and talking gibberish to an exhausted baby during a flight.
-Going forward, don’t expect airline cabin crew to be allowed to exhibit this kind of hands-on attention.
-Next, read on to find out 13 everyday habits that could (and should) change forever after coronavirus.
+Everyone loves, and shares on social media, those touching pictures and videos of flight attendants helping out a worn-out mom or haggard-looking dad by holding, rocking, playing games with, and talking gibberish to an exhausted (read: crying) baby during a flight.
+Going forward, they may still want to perform this casually humanitarian task, but don’t expect flight attendants to be allowed to exhibit that kind of sweet, hands-on attention.
+Keep reading to find out 14 everyday habits that could (and should) change forever after coronavirus.